MRI- and bio-compatible screws

 These screws were developed and firstly used by Prof. Dr. Nikos Logothetis at the Max Planck Institute for Biological Cybernetics in Tuebingen, Germany .
 The ceramic screws were tested on MR quality control phantoms and were found to have no effects on the homogeneity of the B0 field of the magnet .
 In addition the material was chosen to be tissue compatible and are surface roughened to optimize the bone and skin implant interface .

 Thomas RECORDING is proud to be the worldwide sole distributor of these high quality ceramic screws.
-Our ceramic screws are used by leading neuroscientists all over the world (see a selection of related publications at the end of this page).
+Our ceramic screws are used by leading neuroscientists all over the world.

 Ceramic Screw Type SI